 What This Means for You

-If you currently smoke or have other lifestyle risk factors, your employer may charge you more - but innovative solutions like WellthCare offer a better path.
+If you currently smoke or have other lifestyle risk factors, your employer may charge you more — but WellthCare offers a better way.
 Instead of a penalty, you earn real money for every preventive action you take.
-The system works alongside your existing plan, and many employers are adopting it as a zero-cost add-on that employees love.
+The system works alongside your existing plan, and many employers are adopting it as a zero-cost add-on that employees appreciate.

 Next Steps